ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-6-2.md

 By focusing on innovation and adaptability metrics, businesses can future-proof their operations and maintain a competitive edge.

 As businesses evolve for sustainable success, it is imperative to consider a diverse range of metrics that extend beyond financial performance.
 By incorporating social impact, customer satisfaction, employee engagement, and innovation metrics, a more holistic evaluation of business success can be achieved.
 Striving for balance across these metrics will enable companies to thrive in today's dynamic and interconnected world.

-In the next chapter, we will explore strategies for leveraging these metrics to drive sustainable success and outline the benefits of adopting a holistic approach to evaluating business performance.